awsdocs/amazon-aurora-user-guide/doc_source/USER_UpgradeDBInstance.PostgreSQL.md

        n.nspname !~ '^pg_toast_temp_' AND n.nspname NOT IN ('pg_catalog', 'information_schema');
    ```

-1. Perform a dry run upgrade\.
+1. Perform a dry\-run upgrade\.

    We highly recommend testing a major version upgrade on a duplicate of your production database before trying the upgrade on your production database\.
 To create a duplicate test instance, you can either restore your database from a recent snapshot or clone your database\.
 For more information, see [Restoring from a snapshot](aurora-restore-snapshot.md#aurora-restore-snapshot.Restoring) or [Cloning a volume for an Amazon Aurora DB cluster](Aurora.Managing.Clone.md)\.

-   For more information, see [Manually upgrading the Aurora PostgreSQL engine](#USER_UpgradeDBInstance.Upgrading.Manual)\.
+   For more information, see [Upgrading the Aurora PostgreSQL engine to a new major version](#USER_UpgradeDBInstance.Upgrading.Manual)\.

 1. Upgrade your production instance\.

    When your dry\-run major version upgrade is successful, you should be able to upgrade your production database with confidence\.
-For more information, see [Manually upgrading the Aurora PostgreSQL engine](#USER_UpgradeDBInstance.Upgrading.Manual)\.
+For more information, see [Upgrading the Aurora PostgreSQL engine to a new major version](#USER_UpgradeDBInstance.Upgrading.Manual)\.

 **Note**